Describe Your Favourite Book: IELTS Speaking Cue Card

 Follow up questions

-How has reading this book influenced your understanding of your culture?
+How has reading this book influenced your perspective on life?

 Band 6-7